MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **oneauth_api** - Specifies the public API of OneAuth that was invoked.

+- **oneauth_AppId** - Specifies the application Id of the application invoking OneAuth.

+- **oneauth_SubStatus** - Integer code returned when there is a user impacting issue; indicates reason for the failure (e.g., UserPasswordExpired = 6005, EnterProductKey = 6301, etc.)

 - **oneauth_transactionuploadid** - Specifies the randomly generated internal GUID that maps to the specific invocation of a OneAuth API.

 - **oneauth_version** - The version of the OneAuth SDK.